-Here are the top 3 items to review monthly for your website audit:
+Here are the top 5 common issues to review monthly for your In-depth audit:

 1 – Website Speed

 You have on average 3 to 5 seconds to capture and keep someone’s attention when they land on your site.
 If your website takes too long to load, your prospective visitor has already moved on.
-As well, the search engines (Google, Bing, and others) rate the speed of your site when they measure where to rank you in SEO (Search Engine Optimization).
+As well, the search engine crawlers (Google, Bing, and others) rate the speed of your site when they determine your search engine ranking.

-Some items are simple and you can do yourself and some you will need a developer or agency to help get it done (we never recommend playing in the code, if you don’t know code).
+Some items are simple and you can do them yourself and some you will need a developer or agency to help get it done (we never recommend playing in the code, if you don’t know how to code).

 2 – Mobile-friendly Websites